theluker/codeigniter-freshdesk/README.md

 codeigniter-freshdesk
 =====================

-Freshdesk Library for use in CodeIgniter.
+Freshdesk Library for use in CodeIgniter